-StanChart shares slide on lack of dividend, revenue recovery
+Lack of dividend and loan growth take shine off StanChart

 In the two years since he took up his job at StanChart, former JPMorgan banker Winters has announced over 15,000 job cuts, raised more than $5 billion in capital and overhauled how the bank makes loan decisions in an effort to make it sturdier.

-StanChart delivered an underlying return on equity of just 0.3 percent in 2016, far below even the 8 percent target that it last year abandoned in a sign of the challenges it faces to grow income.
+"We suspect investors will be disappointed with a lack of loan growth and lukewarm commentary on capital return," analyst Joseph Dickerson at Jefferies in London said in a note after the results.

-Low global interest rates, lost income from axed businesses and rising competition from regional players in its main markets have combined to temper hopes of an income recovery at the bank.
+The bank's loans totalled $267 billion at the end of the second quarter, unchanged from the previous quarter.

-StanChart rival HSBC on Monday reported rising profits and the return of a further $2 billion to shareholders via a stock buy-back, in a sign that StanChart's bigger rival is much further ahead in its turnaround plan.
+Low global interest rates, lost income from axed businesses and rising competition from regional players in its main markets have combined to temper hopes of an income recovery.

 The bank said its core capital ratio, a key measure of financial strength, rose to 13.8 percent at the end of June on improving profits.

-Reporting By Lawrence White, additional reporting by Simon Jessop; Editing by Rachel Armstrong and Jane Merriman
+Reporting By Lawrence White, additional reporting by Simon Jessop; Editing by Jane Merriman and Keith Weir